SURYASNAIR1/Cybersecurity-/Security Assessment of Wi-Fi.md

 ![image](https://user-images.githubusercontent.com/123303806/230722288-6d3590b5-efd9-4dd1-bb62-a52050792cab.png)

+Install Aircrack-ng suite by running the following command in the terminal:

+sudo apt-get install aircrack-ng

+Put your wireless interface in monitor mode using the following command:

+sudo airmon-ng start wlan0

+Start scanning for Wi-Fi networks using the following command:

+sudo airodump-ng wlan0mon

+Once the scan is complete, press CTRL+C to stop the scan.

+Use the following command to export the scan results to a CSV file:

+sudo airodump-ng -w output --output-format csv wlan0mon

+Note: Replace output with the name of the file you want to save the results to.

+Use the WiGLE website to upload the CSV file and view the results.

+a.
+Log in to the WiGLE website (https://wigle.net/).

+b.
+Click on the "Upload" button in the top menu bar.

+c.
+Select the CSV file that you exported in step 5.

+d.
+Click on the "Upload" button to upload the file.

 3.Create an Access point with any Wi-Fi encryption standard and start testing the security of that connection using any Wi-Fi security testing tools,which should include (Aircrack-Ng, Wifite, not limited).Try to capture the 4-way handshake using these methods.

 Ans : Wi-Fi Encryption Standards: